Texas Wildlife Research Program

 All funding recipients under this RFP will be required to provide the non-federal matching funds for their grant (25% of the grant’s total cost).
 No federal funds, including funds from other federal grant programs, can be used as matching funds for the WR grant program.
 Non-federal matching funds cannot have been used to match other federal grants.

-We anticipate approximately $1,000,000.00 will be available to support the proposals funded through this RFP.
-Proposals should request at least $200,000 in federal reimbursement for the life of the grant.
+We anticipate over $1,000,000.00 will be available to support the proposals funded through this RFP.
+Proposals should request at least $250,000 in federal reimbursement for the life of the grant.
 Any requested amount must meet the 75:25 matching rate already listed.

 3. Proposal Format and Proposal Preparation Guidance